terryljh/aviation2/EDA/README.md

 - accidents per country
 -
 ## Accidents per State
-In accidents per state we can see that the top 3 states for accidents included California, Florida, and Texas.
+In accidents per state we can see that the top 3 states for accidents included California, Texas, and Florida.
 ![Accidents per State](accidents_per_state.png)

 ## Accidents per State
-In accidents per state we can see that the top 3 states for accidents included California, Florida, and Texas.
+In accidents per state we can see that the top 3 states for accidents have been decreasing over time, especially since the year of
 ![Accidents per top 3 states](accidents_per_top_3_states.png)

 ## Accidents per Country